tomas/tuktuk/README.md

 You can set the `max_workers` option to `auto`, which will spawn the necessary threads to connect in paralell to all target MX servers when delivering multiple messages.
 When set to `0`, these batches will be delivered sequentially.

 In other words, if you have three emails targeted to Gmail users and two for Hotmail users, using `auto` Tuktuk will spawn two threads and connect to both servers at once.
-Using `0` will have email deliveried to one host and then the other.
+Using `0` will have your emails delivered to one host, and then the other.

 Using with Rails
 ----------------